Bcrypt: Versioning history

 A bug was discovered in the OpenBSD implementation of bcrypt.
 It was using an unsigned 8-bit value to hold the length of the password.
 For passwords longer than 255 bytes, instead of being truncated at 72 bytes the password would be truncated at the lesser of 72 or the length modulo 256.
 For example, a 260 byte password would be truncated at 4 bytes rather than truncated at 72 bytes.
+When OpenBSD fixed this issue, they changed the version to $2b$.